rafapolo/celohuobihack/veraefiko/README.md

 #### Description

-This project proposes a noble usage for the Celo stablecoin pegged to the brazilian official R$ Real currency: an innovative system enabling the 1.3 billion bank accounts in the country to acquire tokens and multi-chain cryptocurrencies at Huobi Exchange directly from their own bank accounts, taking advantage of the new Brazilian Central Bank protocol for instant payment, allowing us to convert a R\$ PIX transfer into 1:1 Celo cR\$ - tradable for 1291 Huobi tokens through our dApp - while collecting an experimental market-maker fee, directly distributed into impactMarket's poverty alleviation mechanisms, and our own MCO2 token vault - used to bootstrap our DAO aiming to acquire a land for collective regeneration.
+This project proposes a noble usage for the Celo stablecoin pegged to the brazilian official R$ Real currency: an innovative system enabling the 1.3 billion bank accounts in the country to acquire tokens and multi-chain cryptocurrencies at Huobi Exchange directly from their own bank accounts, taking advantage of the new Brazilian Central Bank protocol for instant payment, allowing us to convert a R\$ PIX transfer into 1:1 Celo cR\$ - tradable for 1291 Huobi tokens through our dApp - while collecting an experimental market-maker fee, directly distributed into impactMarket's poverty alleviation mechanisms, and our own MCO2 token vault - used to bootstrap our DAO aiming to protect Brazilian lands.

 #### Context